christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 aspell -t -c chap02-category-theory.tex
 ```

-Since ``.tex`` files contain commands that should not be checked, we use the `-t` flag to ignore \\(\\LaTeX\\) syntax.
+Since ``.tex`` files contain commands that should not be checked, we use the `-t` flag to ignore $\mathrm{\LaTeX}$ syntax.
 The `-c` flag opens an interactive mode, allowing you to review and correct misspelled words on the fly.
 Press any number from 1 to 9 to replace the word with the suggested correction.

 <p align="center">
   <img src="/assets/media/aspell-example.gif" alt="Aspell checking example">